The Effects of Viscosity on the Linear Stability of Damped Stokes Waves, Downshifting, and Rogue Wave Generation: Frequency downshifting and rogue wave activity

 \subsubsection{Viscous HONLS model: \texorpdfstring{$\epsilon = 0.05, \Gamma >0, \nu = 1, \delta = 0$ and $\delta = 42\Gamma$ (i.e. $\epsilon\delta = 2.1\Gamma$)}{VDR}}

-In this section we discuss our findings on the mechanism for permanent downshifting for solutions of the vHONLS and the dvHONLS equations.
-Later on, Figures~\ref{time_ds} (a) -- (b) present ensemble results that confirm the downshifting mechanism across all given values of $\Gamma$.
+In this subsection we discuss our findings on the mechanism for downshifting and the time of permanent downsift $t_{DS}$ for the viscous models for two specific values of $\Gamma$.
+In the next subsection, the ensemble results are presented in Figures~\ref{time_ds} (a) - (b) which confirm the downshifting mechanism and its relation to $t_{DS}$ across all given values of $\Gamma$.

 Consider the solutions of the vHONLS and dvHONLS equations, with $\Gamma = 0.00275$ and $\Gamma = 0.005$, for initial data \rf{IC-A}.
 Figure~\ref{vHONLS_both_km_00275} shows the evolution of (a) the energy $E$, (b) the momentum $P$, and (c) the spectral center $k_m$ for $ 0 \leq t \leq 500$.
 The results for the vHONLS ($\delta = 0$) and dvHONLS ($\delta = 42\Gamma$) equations are presented for the two values of $\Gamma$.
 Following Proposition (\ref{prop2p2}), the diffusion coefficient $\delta = 42\Gamma$ (i.e. $\epsilon\delta = 2.1\Gamma$) is chosen to ensure that the additional instabilities arising from the viscous term are stabilized in the dvHONLS equation.
 The graphs for $\Gamma = 0.00275$ are rendered with solid lines, while the results for $\Gamma = 0.005$ are illustrated using dashed lines.